cmkobel/mspipeline1/README.md

 1) Prerequisites:

-A conda/miniconda3 environment
+  - A conda/miniconda3 environment

-2) Install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+  - A conda environment with snakemake installed.
+You can install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-3) Clone this repo
+2) Clone this repo

-4) Set up the profiles/slurm/ configuration so that it matches your execution environment.
+3) Set up the profiles/slurm/ configuration so that it matches your execution environment.
 There is also a profile for local execution without a job management system (profiles/local/)